 Read below for details on how to support the IEEE History Center.

 Each year IEEE members generously volunteer their time to support the work of the IEEE History Center.
 Many work with their local IEEE Section to nominate a significant technical achievement for recognition as an IEEE Milestone in Electrical Engineering and Computing.
-Others share their first-hand histories or document the history of their IEEE Section or Society on the IEEE Global History Network.
+Others share their first-hand histories or document the history of their IEEE Section or Society on the Engineering and Technology History Wiki.
 Some help chart the course of the Center by serving on the IEEE History Committee, guiding the Center and advising the IEEE Board of Directors on the heritage of IEEE and its members and their related professions and technologies.

-The Center relies on IEEE Members and other friends who make donations, and organizations that provide grants to offer its many programs and sustain and expand its work.
-Only about half of the funds needed to run the Center come from IEEE and Rutgers University.
+The Center relies on IEEE members and other friends who make donations, and organizations that provide grants to offer its many programs and sustain and expand its work.
+Only about half of the funds needed to run the Center come from IEEE and Stevens Institute of Technology.

 Donate using the online form or make a gift online at ieee.org/donate.
 Direct any questions about giving to the IEEE History Center to: